 Study abroad experiences are full of exciting opportunities.
 You’ll explore new countries and cultures, meet new people, and make new memories.
 However, there are some essentials you’ll need to sort out before heading overseas, including medical insurance.

-Medical insurance is a legal requirement for getting a student visa in many countries, including popular destinations like New Zealand, the US, Germany, Australia and Canada.
-Without appropriate medical insurance, you won’t be able to get your visa and you won’t be able to study in your chosen country.
+Medical insurance is a legal requirement for getting a student visa in many countries, including popular destinations like New Zealand, the US, Germany, Australia, and Canada.
+Without appropriate health cover, you might not be able to study in your chosen country.

-Although requirements vary depending on where you want to study and where you come from, in general all good study abroad medical insurance policies will cover the following:
+Requirements can vary depending on your nationality and where you want to study, but all good international medical insurance policies cover the following:

 - Emergency hospital treatment

 - Doctor/physician appointments

 If you have a pre-existing medical condition, like diabetes or epilepsy, you must declare this before taking out a policy.
 Failure to mention your condition will invalidate your policy and your insurer could refuse to pay for any treatment you need while studying abroad.

 How do you make a claim?

 If you injure yourself or fall ill, you’ll need to contact your insurers.
 Most providers will give you a 24-hour emergency phone number that can be reached from anywhere in the world.
 You should use this in the event of an emergency and carry the number with you.

 If you need to make a claim for a smaller issue, it’s often best for you to pay the doctor directly, but remember to ask for a receipt.
 You’ll need to submit the receipt as evidence when you contact your insurers to claim your money back.